danielgtaylor/huma/docs/docs/features/response-serialization.md

+---
+description: Use client-driven content-negotiation with default and custom formats to serialize response data.
+---

 # Serialization

 When handler functions return Go objects, they will be serialized to bytes for transmission back to the client.